-Inhalation toxicity studies are required to assess the exposure hazards for consumer products or manufacturing workers.
+Inhalation toxicity studies are required to assess the exposure hazards of consumer products or to manufacturing workers.

-In accordance with the requeriments of OECD guidelines for testing of chemicals, inhalation studies are designed “to satisfy hazard classification and labeling requirements, to estimate the toxicity of mixtures, and to assess human health and environmental risk”.
-“Acute inhalation toxicity studies can also charactize hazards associated with end-user produts (e.g. biocides used indoors, multipurpose spray cans, aerosolized cleansing agents, incense to repel insects)”.
+In accordance with OECD chemical testing guideline requirements, inhalation studies are designed “to satisfy hazard classification and labeling requirements, to estimate the toxicity of mixtures, and to assess human health and environmental risk”.

-Our services ensure the compliance with OECD guidelines for acute inhalation as well as repeated administration through inhalation route.
+Our services ensure compliance with OECD guidelines for acute inhalation studies and for repeated administration through inhalation.

-In addition, inhalation route is an active area for pharmaceuticals drug development.
-Therefore, inhalation toxicity studies are aimed at potential inhaled therapeutics products.
+Furthermore, as inhalation administration is an active area for pharmaceutical drug development, inhalation toxicity studies are aimed at potential inhaled therapeutic products.

 Tobacco inhalation studies:

-Tobacco inhalation studies are design to assess the toxicological effects of mainstream smoke (standard cigarettes) or smoke aerosol (e-cigarettes and heat-not-burn cigarettes).
+Tobacco inhalation studies are designed to assess the toxicological effects of mainstream smoke (standard cigarettes) or smoke aerosol (e-cigarettes and heat-not-burn cigarettes).

 In Vitro Inhalation

-Vivotecnia provides a wide range of endpoints to be assessed in this in vitro human inhalation model: Mechanism-based assessment, Functional analysis..
+Vivotecnia can assess a wide range of endpoints using this in vitro human inhalation model, mechanism-based assessment, functional analysis…